 A: One Codex classifies nucleotide reads by checking for exact k-mer matches against our database of bacterial, viral, and fungal genomes.
 By default, we analyze all samples against our expanded One Codex Database.
-You may also run an analysis against the National Center for Biotechnology Information's (NCBI) Reference Sequence Database (RefSeq).
-Further details on the exact organisms included in both databases can be found on the references page.
+Further details on the exact organisms included in our database can be found on the references page.

 Our platform then matches all overlapping k-mers in a given read to the most specific organism and taxonomic level possible.
 Because not all k-mers are unique to an individual species or strain, each k-mer is classified to the lowest common ancestor (LCA) within a taxonomic/phylogenetic tree.
 Finally, we aggregate individual k-mer matches across a given read and assign the most specific, consistent taxonomic ID to the read (the highest weighted root-to-leaf path of k-mer matches across the taxonomic tree).
 More details are available on our documentation site.